Add your email address to subscribe to our mailing list.

 There are many ways an advisor gets paid, and each advisor has specific reasons for doing so.
 Some charge a flat fee for their advice and others receive commissions on product sales such as investments or insurance.
 There are benefits and downsides to all types of compensation structures, however its vital that you clearly understand how your advisor gets paid.
 If your advisor is reluctant to share their compensation structure, this might be a warning sign.

 Each compensation structure provides different incentives, and good advisors structure their compensation to serve their clients best.
-For retirees, paying an advisor a flat fee, or a fee wrapped into their account, is most likely the best option.
-It’s cost effective because there are price breaks for larger account sizes.
+For retirees, paying an advisor a flat fee, or a fee wrapped into their account, could be the best option.
+It’s cost effective because there may be price breaks for larger account sizes.
 And it also reduces the advisor’s incentive to over-sell high priced investments.

 Bonus Question: Who is on your team?

 Financial advisors are humans, and often can find something they’ve never seen before.
 When this happens, advisors who work with a team of experts are equipped to serve your needs better because they can tap the resources of those around them.
 Find out who is on their team and how they rely on the strengths of others.